Discover more from Hardcore Software by Steven Sinofsky

 Microsoft was not a particularly acquisitive company.
 Since going public, Microsoft averaged less than one deal per year.
 The Applications group had done only a single deal, but it was a huge winner—acquiring Forethought, Inc., the makers of PowerPoint.
 That $14 million dollar deal (Microsoft’s revenue at the time was $345 million) and the way the product was integrated into the company, set the bar very high for Apps.

 Nevertheless, the demonstration and the team were a hit.
-We had arranged a fancy steak dinner at a Seattle institution since we thought that would make sense.
+We had arranged a fancy steak dinner at the Seattle institution, Daniel's Broiler.
 The conversation, at least our side, was rehearsed and practiced days before.
 We had no intention of trying to extract information or anything more than size of the team and so on—we had decided the product was exactly right, “105% of what we had been thinking” Chris repeated from the phone call.
 We were trying to get to the next stage of a deal.
 Chris had developed a salvo that went something like, “We would love to work with you more closely.
 We might consider anything ranging from a lightweight marketing arrangement to a source code sale or perhaps all the way to possibly the full meal deal.”
 Much to our surprise, Randy and Charles did not skip a beat and were open to acquisition, even downplaying lesser options.

 With the help of Greg, we met in the fanciest boutique hotel I had ever seen in New York City (GregMa picked it out) and negotiated over a pot of coffee that cost $80.
 It was an amazing experience to watch Greg negotiate the deal.
 We did not reach a final offer in the room, which was Greg’s strategy.
 We flew back, agreeing to send a new offer in 24 hours.
 The response to the next offer was not a yes.
 We were worried.
 We did not know it at the time, but Vermeer was worried too.